-Their digestive systems are always turned on and need to be constantly going 24/7 (which they can accomplish by eating boatloads of hay–if a bunny stops eating after 24 hours, they’re already at death’s door).
+Their digestive systems are always turned on and need to be constantly going 24/7.
+They accomplish by eating boatloads of hay.
+So if a bunny stops eating after 24 hours, they’re already at death’s door.

 And the chickens…

-I’m not too familiar with chickens, so I’m not able to mention chicken trivia. :O Though it’s the same as bunnies–you think you’re getting a cute, baby animal then a year later, you have a full-grown chicken.
+I’m not too familiar with chickens, so I won’t give chicken trivia.
+Though it’s the same as bunnies.
+You think you’re getting a cute, baby animal then a year later, you have a full-grown chicken.
 D: